← Back to examples

 Inside the output

-What the document actually says.
+What the document says.

-Primary result The benchmark supports conditional controller selection rather than a single universal winner.
+The benchmark supports conditional controller selection rather than a single universal winner.

-Benchmark discipline All three controllers are synthesized from the same upright model and tested under the same nonlinear constraints.
+All three controllers are synthesized from the same upright model and tested under the same nonlinear constraints.

-Cleanup outcome The public edition removes placeholder summary figures while preserving the actual comparative argument.
+The public edition removes placeholder summary figures while preserving the actual comparative argument.

 What the benchmark concludes